sgsbucket/animan-doc/docs/animan/episode.md

 - Tab: Shots
 :::

 Editing a Shot is very similar to inserting a Shot.
-Click "Edit" from the same [three dot icon] button found on the top right of a Shot's thumbnail to bring up the editing dialog box.
+Click "Edit" from the same <Icon>more_vert</Icon> button found on the top right of a Shot's thumbnail to bring up the editing dialog box.

 <Screenshot image="/screenshot/episode_shows_options.png">
     <ScreenshotMark x="57%" y="51.5%" width="18%" height="10%" textPosition="right" borderRadius="10px"></ScreenshotMark>